-The drain pump rocker switch is located on the side of the shower wall (labeled: DRAIN PUMP).
+The drain pump rocker switch is located on the side of the shower wall.
 This pump does not have an auto shut-off feature.
 Turn the pump on when using the shower or bathroom sink.
 Turn off the pump once all water has drained.
 Do not run dry.